TheKohan/kohan-astro-blog/src/content/posts/markdown-reader-astro-rehype-pretty-code.md

 </style>
 ```

-Now as we don't really need our generic landing page let's delete `pages/index.astro` and replace it with `index.md`.
-Astro will automatically pick up files in this directory and embedd markup files in specified layouts.
-If you want to avoid putting your content inside `pages` directory (you want to dynamically render routes) check out [Astro's content collections](https://docs.astro.build/pl/guides/content-collections/)
+Since we don't really need our generic landing page, let's delete `pages/index.astro` and replace it with `index.md`.
+Astro will automatically pick up files in this directory and embed markup files in specified layouts.
+If you want to avoid putting your content inside the `pages` directory and dynamically render routes, check out [Astro's content collections](https://docs.astro.build/pl/guides/content-collections/)

 ````md title="index.md"
 ---